connorkendrick/gezellig-records-website/cozyclub/index.md

 GZR-001 DJ HATRED - *the last enemy that will be abolished is death*
 GZR-002 Lê Almeida - *Mantra Happening*
-GZR-005 Peak Physique - *Peak Physique* // coming Fall 2016
+GZR-005 Peak Physique - *I Belong To You* EP
 GZR-006 No Men - [*Dear God Bring The Doom*](http://gezelligrecords.com/releases/dear-god-bring-the-doom) // 8 October 2016
-GZR-007 CRVI - *tbd* // coming Fall 2016
+GZR-007 Best Friend - Can You Believe It  // 31 October 2016

 ### Future, Not Yet Scheduled Releases:

 DJ HATRED full length
 Lê Almeida reissue
+Peak Physique full length
-Best Friend full length
+Crvi full length

 ### The Fine Print: